blogtitle/blogsources/content/post/web-security-1-context.md

 * how to encrypt the traffic
 * how to check for message integrity

-# And it is described by HTML
+# It's described by HTML
 HyperText Markup Language(HTML) is a twisted, fuzzy derivation of XML that describes how web pages should look and behave.
 Over the years HTML evolved from a markup language that allowed hyperlinks to a fully blown style-markup-code descriptor.

 Most modern web application use HTML for structuring the page, Cascading Style Sheets(CSS) to describe its styles and JavaScript(JS) to implement logic and behaviors.
 Those languages can be mixed together in a single HTML page.
 This gets to the point where also images can be transferred inline inside HTML, with Scalable Vector Graphics(SVG) and `data` URIs.